 Past CEGSO events have included activities such as picnics, potluck dinners, canoeing, and sports teams.
 CEGSO members show prospective graduate students around the campus and city during visits.
 Members also help incoming graduate students with problems such as getting to Ames from the airport and where to live.
 CEGSO membership is currently limited to Ch E graduate students, although members are encouraged to bring guests to the functions.
-To become a member of CEGSO, simply pay your dues at the beginning of each semester.
-An announcement will be made as to when and where the money should be paid.
 CEGSO officer elections occur at the beginning of fall semesters.